 Create a survey

-When you create a survey, you'll choose an audience to associate it with.
-Responses will be collected in that audience, and people who opt in will be added as subscribed contacts.
+When you create a survey, you choose an audience to associate it with.
+Responses are collected in that audience, and people who opt in are added as subscribed contacts.
 Check out these ideas for inspiration on how to use surveys.

 To create your survey, follow these steps.

-- Choose a section type based on whether you want respondents to use radio buttons, check boxes, a number range, or an open text box.
-You can also add introductory text and ask people to provide their email address.
+- Choose a section type based on whether you want respondents to use Radio Buttons, Checkboxes, a Range, or an Open Text box.
+You can also add an Introduction, ask for Email or Contact Information, or include Content Blocks.

 Here are some more details about each option.